schemathesis/schemathesis/docs/customization.rst

     def test_api(case):
         ...

-By default ``register`` functions will check the registered hook name to determine when to run it (see all hook specifications in the section below), but to avoid name collisions you can provide a hook name as an argument to ``register``.
+By default, ``register`` functions will check the registered hook name to determine when to run it (see all hook specifications in the section below), but to avoid name collisions, you can provide a hook name as an argument to ``register``.

 Also, these decorators will check the signature of your hook function to match the specification.
 Each hook should accept ``context`` as the first argument, that provides additional context for hook execution.